henriqueG/HGNaiveBayes/README.md

 A Simple Naive Bayes classifier wrapper.

 ## What is?
-This answer on Stack Overflow explains it really well: http://stackoverflow.com/a/10062702
+This answer on Stack Overflow explains really well what is the Naive Bayes classifier. http://stackoverflow.com/a/10062702

 ## How to setup?